sncf-connect-tech/vboard/CONTRIBUTING.md

 - help us by **communicating** around the project: present it to your coworkers, and maybe use it in your organization !
 - suggest **new features** and/or improvements to existing ones: get a look at the "[suggesting new features](#Suggesting-new-features)" section below detailing how to proceed
 - tell us when you face **bugs** by creating a [bug report issue](#reporting-a-bug)
-- **contribute some code** to the project, by making a [pull request](#pull-request)
+- **contribute some code** to the project, by making a [pull request](#code)

 Overall, don't hesitate to get in touch with us throught this project [issues](https://github.com/voyages-sncf-technologies/vboard/issues) for any request, even for simple questions.

-We use [HitHub projects](https://github.com/voyages-sncf-technologies/vboard/projects/1) as a simple workflow to triage the issues.
+We use [GitHub projects](https://github.com/voyages-sncf-technologies/vboard/projects/1) as a simple workflow to triage the issues.

 # Suggesting new features

-First off, make sure it hasn't been suggested before by making a quick [issues search](https://github.com/voyages-sncf-technologies/vboard/issues).
+First off, make sure it hasn't been suggested yet by making a quick [issues search](https://github.com/voyages-sncf-technologies/vboard/issues).

-if not, simply open an issue including the following information:
+If not, simply open an issue including the following information:
 - a short description of what you have in mind
 - **why** you need this feature : this will help us to understand your need and maybe suggest an existing solution or an alternative approach
 - as much explanatory documentation as you are willing to add:
   * a simple diagram is often very helpful
   * a [user story](https://en.wikipedia.org/wiki/User_story) or a user-centered usage scenario
-  * in case of REST API changes, a Swagger spec
+  * in case of REST API changes, a [Swagger](https://swagger.io) spec
   * in case of front end features, try to include some UI wireframe / mockup
-- finally, if you are willing to work on a PR to implement it
+- finally, whether you are willing to work on a PR to implement it

 # Reporting a bug